The Wandering Story of a Bitter Child

 About This Novel

 This book tells the story of the protagonist, little Remy, who is an abandoned child of unknown origin and was adopted by a French farmer.
 Remy was kind and innocent by nature, and lived a poor but peaceful life under the care of his loving mother.
 After his evil adoptive father returned to his hometown, he sold him to a wandering entertainer with high moral character but mysterious identity, so he kept company with animals and made a living by performing sideshows.
 After the new owner was unjustly imprisoned, he met a kind-hearted lady and lived a luxurious yacht life.
-In order to train him to become a real human being, the owner took him away and they started wandering again.
+In order to train him to become a real person, the owner took him away, and they began to wander again.
 On a snowy night, the animals in the art class were brutally mauled by wolves, and the owner froze to death.
 He was lucky enough to be adopted by a flower farmer.
-This "safe haven" could not be maintained soon, so he had to join the ranks of "black coal" again, but he encountered a mining accident again, and he narrowly escaped death before seeing the light of day again.
-After learning about his life experience, he was desperate to find his relatives and fell into the hands of his fake biological father who was suspected of being a gangster.
+This "safe haven" could not be maintained soon, so he had to join the "black coal" business again.
+However, he encountered a mining accident again and narrowly escaped death before seeing the light of day again.
+After he learned about his life experience, he was desperate to find his relatives and accidentally fell into the hands of his fake biological father who was suspected of being a gangster.
 Finally, with the help of his good friends, he finally found his biological mother.
 It turned out that she was the noble lady, and the story ended with a happy ending.
-The book has been adapted into movies, cartoons and TV series many times, and has been welcomed by generations of readers around the world.
+This book has been adapted into movies, cartoons and TV series many times, and has been welcomed by generations of readers around the world.

 What Readers Think